themanyone/whisper_dictation/README.md

 For an extremely light-weight, dictation-only script (which is also less-responsive because it unloads itself from memory when not speaking) try the [voice_typing](https://github.com/themanyone/voice_typing) app.
 It uses the bash shell to record in the background, and load up whisper only when spoken-to.
 Or try my ancient, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.

 This application is not optimised for making captions or transcripts of pre-recorded material.
-Just use[Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
+Just use [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
 They too have a [server that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
 If you want real-time AI captions translating everyone's conversations in the room into English.
 If you want to watch videos with accents that are difficult to understand.
 Or if you just don't want to miss what the job interviewer asked you during that zoom call...
 WHAT???, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
 And generate captions as you record "what you hear" from the audio monitor device (any sounds that are playing through the computer).

 ## Whisper.cpp Dependencies.